petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 ---
 title: Cinema Camera Beautifiers
 description: >
   This study is focused on exploring nonlinear gamut transforms done by cinema cameras.
 These transforms make images non-linear and damage most of the techniques in virtual production such as keying, lighting calibration and LED wall to camera matching.
-Since these transforms are not publicly documented, the goal is to to characterize and model them.
+Since these transforms are not publicly documented, the goal is to characterize and model them.
 The article describes the methodology of measuring, canceling and re-applying such transforms.
 image: /CinemaCameraBeautifiers/Title.png
 ---